cloud4rpi/docs/docs/typical-scenarios.md

 ```
 !!!
 Note

-    Feel free to re-write an event generation logic based with your specific conditions:
+    Feel free to re-write event generation logic based on your specific conditions:

-- Run `status.py`
-- Go to [cloud4rpi](`https://cloud4rpi.io`) website.
-New variable `STATUS` should appear on such device page.
+- Run `status.py` or restart `cloud4rpi` service.
+A new variable named `STATUS` should appear on the device page.
-- Open `Control Panels` page and add new control panel or open existing one.
+- Open `Control Panels` page and add a new control panel or open an existing one.
-- Add new widget of type `Text` and choose newly added `STATUS` variable.
+- Add a new `Text` widget and choose the newly added `STATUS` variable.
-- Manage pre-defined status color items according with the event names from a code above.
+- Change the pre-defined status color items according to the event names from the code above.
-- In result, you should have the three items like the following:
+- As a result, you should have three items like the following:
 `{ IDLE: #00ff00}  { RING: #ff6600}  { BOOM!: #ff0000}`
-- Now you can monitor colorized incoming status using this widget.
+- Now this widget displays incoming status with color.